noviawang44/phyreg/README.md

 make install
 ```

+## FAQ

+Q: Doesn't the driver keep reseting the values while you are playing with them?
+A: The driver seems to only know about the standard bottom 7 registers, so will not mess with stuff you are doing to others.
+To be safe, I usually will move the PHY to a different address before I start messing with it so that linux can not find it (the driver only looks for the address once at startup).

 ## Background

 This code was orginally based on the `devmem2` utility, but has almost none of that code in it anymore.
 There is an included fork of `devemem2` that fixes some of the bugs in the orginal.